Lemon Raspberry Scones

 - Once the scones are cooled, prepare the glaze.
 Whisk together the confectioner’s sugar and lemon juice.
 Drizzle lemon glaze over the scones and serve.

 - Food processor – This makes cutting the cold butter into the dry ingredients quick and easy while keeping the butter cold.

 - Kitchen scale – Weighing your ingredients is much more accurate than measuring with cups.

-- Pastry scraper – This handy tools helps scrape ingredients on your work surface.
+- Bench scraper – This handy tools helps scrape ingredients on your work surface.
 It also makes a clean cut for your scones.